sabrina-mattuzzi/dncs-lab/README.md

 ## Router-1

-In the file "router-1.sh" I added th ip adresses of router-2 with the command `sudo ip addr add 10.1.1.1/30 dev enp0s9` and the command `sudo ip link set dev enp0s9 up ` active this port when I run the vagrant up command.
+In the file "router-1.sh" I added the ip adresses of router-2 with the command `sudo ip addr add 10.1.1.1/30 dev enp0s9` and the command `sudo ip link set dev enp0s9 up` active this port when I run the command `vagrant up`.
 With the `sudo ip link add link enp0s8 name enp0s8.2 type vlan id 2` `sudo ip link add link enp0s8 name enp0s8.3 type vlan id 3` commands I divided the port that connects the router-1 with the switch into two VLANs with identification tags, to manage the traffic with the host-a subnet and the traffic with the host-b subnet with two different gateway addresses.
+I added the IP addresses of the hosts and enabled their ports in the same way as router-2.
+Finally to access to host-c I implemented a static route with the command `sudo ip route add 192.168.4.0/23 via 10.1.1.2`.

 ```
 export DEBIAN_FRONTEND=noninteractive